The Complete Guide to the Best Chinese Translators in 2023

 6. Best Word Translator: Pleco

-As you progress through learning Chinese, you probably won’t need to translate whole paragraphs or sentences any more, but tricky words and characters.
-Enter Pleco.
+As you progress through learning Chinese, you probably need to translate tricky words and characters a lot.
+That’s where Pleco comes in.

-A favorite among Chinese learners, Pleco is packed with useful character translation features.
-Look up characters via stroke order, pinyin, zhuyin, touchpad drawing or your device’s camera.
+You can look up characters via stroke order, pinyin, zhuyin, touchpad drawing or your device’s camera.
+Pleco supports both simplified and traditional Chinese characters.

-Pleco supports both Simplified and Traditional Chinese characters.
-The dictionary entries contain a ton of information, including parts of speech, related words, example sentences and information about each character’s radical and components.
+The dictionary entries contain a ton of information, including parts of speech, related words, example sentences, audio recordings and information about each character’s radical and components.
+And you can review new words with the flashcard feature!

 To figure out an unknown Chinese character, simply copy and paste it into MDBG Chinese for an instant translation into English.

 Unable to copy and paste?
-Alternatively, learners can write the Chinese character by hand.
-Keep in mind that proper stroke order is required, which may pose a problem to beginner Chinese learners.
+You can also write the Chinese characters by hand.
+Keep in mind that proper stroke order is required, which may pose a problem for beginner Chinese learners.

-Input and results are available in Simplified Chinese, Traditional Chinese, pinyin and English.
+The input and results are available in simplified Chinese, traditional Chinese, pinyin and English.
 Click on the three vertical dots next to the definition for more information, including example sentences in Chinese and audio recordings.

-Papago was developed by the popular Korean navigation company, Naver.
-It’s currently available as an app, and can also be used on the web.
+Papago is a popular AI translator that was developed by the popular Korean navigation company, Naver.

-Use basic text translation on the desktop version, or download the Papago app to make use of its photo and handwriting translation tools as well.
-Point your camera at text or write in the words and get an instant translation.
+You can use basic text translation on the desktop version, or download the app to make use of its photo and handwriting translation tools.
+Point your camera at text, or write in the words and get an instant translation.

 9. Best Voice Translator: iTranslate